lasselehtinen/elvis/README.md

 Parameter | Description
 --------- | -----------
-sessionId| Session ID returned by the login function. q | Actual Lucene query, you can find more details in https://helpcenter.woodwing.com/hc/en-us/articles/202249409-Query-syntax start | First hit to be returned.
+sessionId| Session ID returned by the login function. query | Actual Lucene query, you can find more details in https://helpcenter.woodwing.com/hc/en-us/articles/202249409-Query-syntax start | First hit to be returned.
 Starting at 0 for the first hit.
 Used to skip hits to return 'paged' results.
 Default is 0. num | Number of hits to return.
 Specify 0 to return no hits, this can be useful if you only want to fetch facets data.
 Default is 50. sort | The sort order of returned hits.
 Comma-delimited list of fields to sort on.
 Read more at https://helpcenter.woodwing.com/hc/en-us/articles/202967175-REST-search